OGGM/oggm/docs/api.rst

 inversion flowlines
-   To use the geometrical lines within the model they are transformed to :py:class:`Centerline` objects.
-This is done within :py:func:`initialize_flowlines` where the lines are projected onto a xy-grid with regular spaced line-points.
+   To use the geometrical lines within the model they are transformed to :py:class:`~oggm.Centerline` objects.
+This is done within :py:func:`~oggm.core.centerlines.initialize_flowlines` where the lines are projected onto a xy-grid with regular spaced line-points.
 This step also takes care of tributary junctions.
 These lines are then in a later step also used for the bed inversion, hence their name.